US to cancel visas for thousands of Chinese grad students with ties to Chinese military schools: report

 Other U.S. officials believe Chinese students living in the U.S. could potentially be targeted by American intelligence agencies to spy for the U.S.

-The U.S. has not specified which Chinese or U.S. universities would be affected.
+The administration has not specified which Chinese or U.S. universities would be affected.

 CLICK HERE TO GET THE FOX NEWS APP